projectdiscovery/nuclei/README.md

 # nuclei

-Nuceli is a fast tool to scan for things using configurable templates
+Nuceli is a fast tool for configurable targeted scanning based on templates offering massive extensibility and ease of use.

+Nuclei is used to send requests across targets based on a template leading to zero false positives and providing effective scanning for known paths.
+Main use cases for nuclei are during initial reconnaissance phase to quickly check for low hanging fruits or CVEs across targets that are known and easily detectable.

 # Resources
 - [Resources](#resources)